strapi/documentation/docusaurus/docs/dev-docs/backend-customization/examples.md

 # Backend customization: An examples cookbook using FoodAdvisor

-The present section of the documentation is intended to developers who would like to get a deeper understanding of the Strapi back end customization possibilities.
+The present section of the documentation is intended for developers who would like to get a deeper understanding of the Strapi back end customization possibilities.

 The section is a collection of examples that demonstrate how the core components of the back-end server of Strapi can be used in a real-world project, and how a front-end website can interact with the back end of Strapi.